Wisdom teeth – despite the pleasant name, they can cause a whole lot of trouble!

 To make wisdom teeth removal as simple and comfortable as possible, it’s important to get it done before any infection takes place.
 Once an infection occurs, swift medical attention is needed.

-At Biscayne Wellness Center in Miami, wisdom teeth removal is fast and easy.
+At Biscayne Dental & Facial Aesthetics in Miami, wisdom teeth removal is fast and easy.
 The Center has years of experience with quick, painless extraction of impacted third molars.
 Generally, the excess teeth can be removed in just one short session.

 The secret to the process: Dr. Julio.